kubewarden/docs/docs/reference/threat-model.md

 - using unsigned and malicious images for:
   - Kubewarden-controller
   - policy-server
-  - any of the Kubewarden dependencies (cert-manager)
+  - any of the Kubewarden dependencies
   - any optional dependencies (Grafana, Prometheus, and others)
 - by compromising the Helm charts payload